 Ripping blades are designed to cut along or with the grain of the wood.
-Since it’s easier to cut with the grain than against it, these blades feature flat teeth configurations that can quickly remove large chunks of wood.
-Ripping blades typically have 10 to 30 teeth with more severe teeth angles of at least 20 degrees.
+Since it’s easier to cut with the grain than against it, these blades feature flat teeth configurations that can quickly remove larger pieces of wood fiber.
+Ripping blades typically have 10 to 30 teeth with more severe tooth angles of at least 20 degrees.

-A dado blade is a specialty blade used to create wide grooves in wood for shelving, door panels, and drawers.
+A dado blade is a specialty blade used to create wide grooves in wood for shelving, door panels, inlays, and drawers.
 Whereas other saw blades consist of one flat metal blade, dado blades come in two different designs: stacked and wobble.

 Wobble blades rotate in an offset pattern to cut wide grooves as they spin through the wood.
 Wobble blades include an adjuster that alters the width of the wobble.
-Although wobble blades don’t offer the same quality cut as a stacked blade, they are usually lower-priced.
+Although wobble blades don’t offer the same quality cut as a stacked blade, they are usually lower priced.

 Determining which table saw blade is right for your needs can be overwhelming.
 Read on to learn about the factors to consider before making a purchase.

-Blade Teeth Configuration
+Blade Tooth Configuration

 Tips for Buying and Using a Table Saw Blade